razroo/angular-content/state/ngrx-entity/ngrx-entity.md

 This architecture works well when creating data as a single source of truth.
 Let's say in your application, you have a data table on every page that pulls in data.
 Throughout every page, you have a way of manipulating this data.
-Using ngrx/entity will allow for this architecture to be fluid, and have all manipulation of data be within a singular area.
+Ngrx/entity will allow for this architecture to be fluid, and have all manipulation of data be within a singular area.